WordPress/wpcs-docs/wordpress-coding-standards/php.md

 class Example_Class_Extended { [...] }
 ```

-The second class should be in it's own file called `class-example-class-extended.php`.
+The second class should be in its own file called `class-example-class-extended.php`.

 ```php
 // Correct: file class-example-class.php.